vmware-archive/distributed-tracing-sample-apps/Wavefront-DT/dropwizard-app/README.md

 3. If you are sending data to Wavefront via Direct Ingestion, then make sure you have the cluster name and corresponding token from [https://{cluster}.wavefront.com/settings/profile](https://{cluster}.wavefront.com/settings/profile).

-4. Go to `dropwizard-app/common/../Tracing.java` and change the `Tracer init(String service)` method to return a [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java#set-up-a-tracer) instead of `com.uber.jaeger.Tracer` as follows:
+4. Go to `dropwizard-app/common/../Tracing.java` and change the `Tracer init(String service)` method to return a [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java#set-up-a-tracer) as follows:

    ```java
    public static Tracer init(String service) throws IOException {